tinymce/tinymce-docs/_includes/misc/support-powerpaste.md

 ### PowerPaste Feature and Browser Support

 PowerPaste (Copy and Paste) is supported on all the browsers supported by {{site.productname}} Enterprise.
-There is some variances of functionality for different browsers.
+There are some variances of functionality for different browsers.

 |                       | HTML Cleaning | Improved HTML Cleaning | Image Import  |
 |-----------------------| :-----------: | :--------------------: | :-----------: |